-The Avon Valley region was the first inland settlement in Western Australia and is the perfect destination for exploring quaint village streets, pottering through craft shops and museums, picnicking on the banks of the Avon River, hot air ballooning at dawn or setting out on bush walks.
+The Avon Valley region, a comfortable drive east of Perth, was the first inland settlement in Western Australia and is the perfect destination for exploring country towns, pottering through craft shops and museums, picnicking on the banks of the Avon River, hot air ballooning at dawn or setting out on bush walks.

 Visiting the vintage towns of Northam, Toodyay, York, Goomalling, Beverley and Brookton by road is a great way to explore

 the charming Avon Valley region and all of the towns are only a 30 minute drive from each other.

 - TAKE a scenic drive and enjoy the valley's quaint and historical townships.

 - BE adventurous and try hot air ballooning, skydiving, gliding or paragliding.

 - EXPLORE museums, art galleries, historical attractions, antique shops.

 - BE part of the festivities during the world famous Avon Descent.

 - ENJOY country cuisine or a beer at the local historic pub.

 - SAMPLE a variety of wines, olive oil and lavender grown in the region.